 These two days in Kyoto gave our curious travelers ample exposure to mystical Japan and traditional Japanese beauty.

-Point the pictures to read captions.
+Point to the pictures to read the captions.

 Click here to see the photos from the second half of our fascinating trip.